vmj/slacklog/README.rst

 Requirements
 ============

-In addition to Python 2.6 or 2.7, `python-dateutil
+In addition to Python 2.6 or 2.7 or 3.4, `python-dateutil
 <http://pypi.python.org/pypi/python-dateutil>`_ is required (versions 1.5 and 2.2 are tested).